Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Wanting Attention

 Cats are not as aloof and indifferent to their owners as they may pretend to be.
-If your cat feels neglected, he may meow at you to try and gain your attention and affection.
-If your cat has been left alone for an extended period, he will likely want pets, playtime, or even a few friendly words.
+If your cat feels neglected, they may meow at you to try and gain your attention and affection.
+If your cat has been left alone for an extended period, they will likely want pets, playtime, or even a few friendly words.

 cat meowing